IDENTIFYING CIVIL AIRCRAFT

 Here are the details:

 The USA formerly used aircraft markings of the 5-letter type but they appear to be unused since the 1930's.
 All one can say now is that the US markings begin with N followed by at least two numbers, and then by various combinations of numbers and letters, which seem to add up to a total of four to seven characters in all.
 Very often in modern times the final two characters are a pair of letters that relate to the owners corporate name.
 An example for Western Pacific Airlines would be N232WP.
 Americans refer to their registration marks as "N-numbers".
+There are certain patterns that are reserved for US government use.
+For example N23 would be only on a federal government aircraft.

 The Russian pattern is a letter or two followed by numbers.
 For Russia itself the first two characters are RA.
 As you can see from this list, quite a few countries use this pattern, and of these there are several that begin their registration marks with letters that are not theirs according to the ITU table of call sign prefixes.
 These have been marked with a double asterisk (**).
+Note that all the former Soviet Union components (other than Latvia, Lithuania and Estonia) use the system inherited from the unified country.

 S. Korea HL